Mioshek/Mioshek/README.md

 - 👋 Hi, I’m @Mioshek
 - 👀 I’m interested in programming and linux.
-- 🌱 I’m currently learning PyQt6, Django and other python related libraries.
-Also I want to start writing code in Kotlin and Java.
+- 🌱 I’m currently learning PyQt6, Django and just started with Kotlin.
+After getting used to kotlin i wanna start android development.
-- 💞️ I’m looking to collaborate on some fun python projects.
+- 💞️ I’m looking to collaborate on some fun python and android projects.
 I'm also open to other interesting ideas.
 - 📫 How to reach me: dm, milosz.szczygiel@interia.pl and https://www.linkedin.com/in/mi%C5%82osz-szczygie%C5%82-28539b238/
 <br></br>
 [![Mioshek's GitHub stats](https://github-readme-stats.vercel.app/api?username=Mioshek)](https://github.com/anuraghazra/github-readme-stats)